-- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA). - 5.
-The Statement of Principles sets out the factors that must exist, and which of those factors must be related to the following kinds of service rendered by a person: - eligible war service (other than operational service) under the VEA; - defence service (other than hazardous service and British nuclear test defence service) under the VEA; - peacetime service under the MRCA, before it can be said that, on the balance of probabilities, COVID-19 or death from COVID-19 is connected with the circumstances of that service.
+- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA).

+- 5. The Statement of Principles sets out the factors that must as a minimum exist, and which of those factors must be related to the following kinds of service rendered by a person:

+- operational service under the VEA;

+- peacekeeping service under the VEA;

+- hazardous service under the VEA;

+- British nuclear test defence service under the VEA;

+- warlike service under the MRCA;

+- non-warlike service under the MRCA,

+before it can be said that a reasonable hypothesis has been raised connecting COVID-19 or death from COVID-19, with the circumstances of that service.
 The Statement of Principles has been determined for the purposes of both the VEA and the MRCA.

-6. The Repatriation Commission, Military Rehabilitation and Compensation Commission, Veterans' Review Board or Administrative Appeals Tribunal cannot accept any claim for pension; or a claim for liability or compensation relating to COVID-19 or death from COVID-19 that was lodged on or after 1 June 1994 in the case of the VEA, or 1 July 2004 in the case of the MRCA respectively, unless this Statement of Principles upholds that claim (subsection 120B(3) of the VEA or subsection 339(3) of the MRCA).
+6. The Repatriation Commission, Military Rehabilitation and Compensation Commission, Veterans' Review Board or Administrative Appeals Tribunal cannot accept any claim for pension; or a claim for liability or compensation relating to COVID-19 or death from COVID-19 that was lodged on or after 1 June 1994 in the case of the VEA, or 1 July 2004 in the case of the MRCA respectively, unless this

+Statement of Principles upholds that claim (subsection 120A(3) of the VEA or subsection 338(3) of the MRCA).